o3de/o3de.org/content/docs/userguide/ios-sharing-assets-between-mac-pc.md

+description: ' Share the assets for your &ALYlong; iOS game between your macOS and Windows computers. '
+slug: ios-sharing-assets-between-mac-pc
+title: Sharing Assets Between Windows and macOS
+---
 # Sharing Assets Between Windows and macOS<a name="ios-sharing-assets-between-mac-pc"></a>

 You can build your assets on a Windows computer and then use them in an iOS build\.
 To do so, you must set up sharing between your Windows and macOS computers\.